Horninghold

 The village's name means 'wood belonging to the people of Horning'.

 Following the Norman Conquest in 1066 the village was given to Robert de Todeni, Lord of Belvoir.
-In about 1076 he gave the parish to the priory of Belvoir where it remained until the Dissolution of the Monasteries in the 16th century.
-The population of the civil parish (including Allexton and Stockerston) was 316 at the 2011 census.
+In about 1076 he gave the parish to Belvoir Priory where it remained until the Dissolution of the Monasteries in the 16th century.
 At the beginning of the 20th century, the estate owners, the Hardcastle family remodelled the village as a garden village with many trees and shrubs.

-The church of St Peter was built in the 12th century and is a surviving example of a parish church without Victorian restoration.
+The church of St Peter is a Grade II* listed building.
+It was built in the 12th century and is a surviving example of a Church of England parish church without Victorian restoration.